Nandhini31/express-handlebars/README.md

 Tests include positive test cases like Status 200, page contains the right content for the right route .
 Negative test cases include testing 404 Error when a route does not exist.

 Dependencies

     - Express-handlebars
     - node file-system
     - Marked a Markdown parser

 Future Improvement

-    - I would have liked to mock the calls and use stub for stubbing test data.
+    - I would have liked to mock the calls and use stub for stubbing test data using Sinon.

 # Tech Stack

-- Server: Express.js
+- Node +  Express.js
 - Package Manager: npm
 - View Template Engine : Handlebars
 - Testing : Mocha and Chai